Where & How Sound Masking Technology Can Help

 Reconciling the Need to Collaborate and the Need for Privacy

-But an activity-based or hybrid working environment also means that no two days are ever exactly alike, especially in terms of work atmosphere.
+Activity-based and hybrid working environments also mean that no two days are ever exactly alike, especially in terms of work atmosphere.
 The office's soundscape can vary a great deal throughout the week, from buzzing and lively to pin-drop silent, almost church-like, based on the ever-changing nature of employee activity and office occupancy.
 In the end, there'll always be employees who need to collaborate in proximity with employees who need to focus alone, distraction-free.
 Sound masking technology can help you reconcile these two very different needs within a same space.

 Drowning Out Noisy Distractions While Smoothing Out the Office Soundscape